alvarogarcia7/pycones2014-kata-c/THOUGHTS.md

 Until now, dedicated 145 minutes, for a limit of 50 minutes.
   * Current performance is 2.9X slower than the limit.

+Iteration IV: 30 minutes
+  * Completed in 40 minutes
+  * Not HTTP Delivery, but CLI one